ValentinoZucchellaPaz/delivery-api/readme.md

 - The API snapshots item prices into `order_items` at creation to avoid price drift.
 - Use `x-idempotency-key` on `POST /order` to make creation idempotent (recommended for unstable mobile networks).
 - Order has timestamps for each change of state in the order.
+- The orders are identified publicly by a `public_id` (UUID) to avoid exposing serial ids.

 ---